 Paddy Power is no stranger to social media, it uses Twitter and Facebook to monitor and interact with its fans.
 This move however will need to be carefully monitored by Facebook as it faced criticism last year after introducing a range of casino games that allowed children to gamble with ‘virtual’ money.

 Members of Facebook should be 13 and older, but even at this age they are able to play a wide variety of games traditionally associated with gambling.
 Games include Roulette, slot machines and card games.
 As soon as the Facebook user turns 18 they are targeted via adverts on the site to gambling websites.
 The integration of real money betting into Facebook can be argued by some as a step to far.
 The bookmaker, however, insisted that player participation will be subject to strict age verification checks, and that the game cannot be viewed by users under the age of 18.

 A Facebook spokesman said: “Online betting is a popular and well-regulated pastime in the UK.
 Our carefully chosen partners work within stringent regulatory guidelines to ensure their products and services are used safely and responsibly by adults.
 These products will be invisible and inaccessible to people aged under 18 on Facebook.”

-Dynmark helps gaming companies engage customers through fully automated SMS communications; from welcome and activation to in-play bets and service messages.
-With proven experience integrating with gaming platforms such as Playtech, Dynmark has been providing SMS messaging and services to the gaming industry since 2006.
-Read more about Dynmark’s gaming experience here.
+Dynmark helps betting companies engage customers through fully automated SMS communications; from welcome and activation to in-play bets and service messages.
+With proven experience integrating with gaming platforms such as Playtech, Dynmark has been providing SMS messaging and services to the gambling industry since 2006.
+Intelligent Messaging can help betting and gambling drive even greater success and campaign ROI through the development of customer behaviour profiles, sophisticated targeting and personalisation.
+Read more about Dynmark’s betting experience here.